 Building a new website does come with a few challenges.
-There are a lot of things that need to be done to get your business up and running, from shipping and order processing to website development and marketing.
+Because a lot of things need to be done to get your business up and running, from shipping and order processing to website development and marketing.

 Luckily, Shopify has built a platform that can help assist business owners with each area of their business.

 Shopify is an online platform that allows you to create and sell products.
-It’s a simple way to get your store up and running, and it comes with a variety of useful features that can help you grow your business.
+It’s a simple way to get your store up and running, and it comes with various useful features that can help you grow your business.

 Here are a few reasons why I love Shopify: